 Chocolate and Wine Pairings

-Milk chocolate (the sweetest of chocolates) can pair well with lighter, dry reds such as Pinot Noirs and light Merlots, as well as with sweet sherries and young tawny ports.
+Milk chocolate (the sweetest of chocolates) can pair nicely with lighter, dry reds such as Pinot Noir and Merlot, as well as with sweet sherries and young tawny ports.

 Although red wines are a good choice, the most suitable wines for pairing with chocolate and chocolate desserts are sweet, fortified dessert wines.

 What sets them apart is the addition of neutral grape brandy in the winemaking process.
 Neutral brandy stops fermentation and leaves residual sugar, resulting in a rich, sweet wine with slightly higher alcohol content.

 Port wine, sherry and Madeira fall into this category and all are excellent choices for pairing with chocolate.
 Our personal favorite is ruby port which is lighter and fruitier than the tawny or vintage varieties.

 Sparkling wines and chocolate:

 Resist the urge to pair sparkling or white wines with chocolate.
 Champagne and a box of chocolates may sound like a winning combination, but the sweetness of the chocolate will often make sparkling and white wines, seem overly dry and almost sour.